Molecular and Cellular Biology and Biotechnology

-Cellular and Molecular Biology, Biotechnology and Biomedical Science together drive the modern life sciences deeper into the 21st century.
-Dedicated professionals working in these fields have improved the quality of life by developing novel drug therapies that transform the treatment of diseases; by the genetic engineering of bacteria to help clean up oil spills; and by developing new fermentation technologies in the production of biofuels.
+Molecular and cellular biology and biotechnology together drive the modern life sciences enterprise in the 21st century.
+Dedicated professionals working in these fields have improved the quality of life by researching the fundamental biological questions that have led, for example, to developing novel drug therapies and the advent of personalized medicine.

-Students in the Department of Biology at Merrimack College prepare for their careers by engaging in and accomplishing cellular and molecular biology, biotechnology and biomedical science.
-The Department has established the Center for Biotechnology and Biomedical Sciences as well as a Biotechnology/Biomedical Sciences Advisory Board with distinguished members from both industry and academia.
+Students in the department of biology at Merrimack College prepare for their careers by engaging in and accomplishing cellular and molecular biology, biotechnology and biomedical science.
+The department helps students with career interests to get hands-on and active research experiences with our faculty.

-- We have renovated lab space in Mendel Science Center and received a major gift donation of laboratory equipment from Wyeth to support student/faculty research in the concentration.
+- Renovated lab space in the Mendel Science Center and received a major gift donation of laboratory equipment to support student/faculty research in the concentration.

-- We have also facilitated the procurement of student internship opportunities for several Merrimack biology majors at area companies, the inauguration of a Seminar Series in Biotechnology and Biomedical Sciences and membership in the Massachusetts Biotechnology Council.
+- Internship opportunities for several Merrimack biology majors at area companies, and maintain membership in the Massachusetts Biotechnology Council.

 Integrating Technology and Learning